Is It Worth Visiting Big Pit Mining Museum, Wales?

 Big Pit Mining Museum, Wales

-My last time in Wales and the UK was my first as a tourist.
-I lived there for almost my whole life, now I had four weeks to show the children the bits I had always loved and maybe find some new bits, too.
+My first tour of Wales and the UK with my kids, was my first as a tourist.
+I lived in Wales and London for almost my whole life, now I had four weeks to show the children the bits I had always loved and maybe find some new bits, too.
 Touring the UK with the children, just the three of us, was brilliant.
 We had loads of fun.
 Wales or even the whole of the UK is relatively small so we covered a lot of ground.

 Big Pit gives you the feeling that the miners left just yesterday.
-The miners’ lockers, shower rooms, and canteen stand the same today as when the mine closed.
+They actually left on the 2nd February 1980, when one of the last coal mines in Blaenavon closed for good.
+The miners’ lockers, shower rooms and canteen stand the same today as when the mine closed.

 We had a lot of miles to cover, from Heathrow, to Cambridge and Manchester, to my parents in Wales.
 Hiring a car at a good rate was the only way to go, cheaper and more convenient than trains.
-Having your own car gives you freedom to go anywhere, when you like and to turn up the radio and sing as loud as you can.
+Having your own car gives you the freedom to go anywhere whenever you like, and to turn up the radio and sing as loudly as you can.
 Some days we drove from Wales to London and back again to see some amazing attractions like London Zoo or The Doctor Who Experience.
+It’s only a 2 hour drive.

-This post has more ideas on things to do in London with kids.
-Wales to London is about a two-hour drive, so worth it to see the kids’ faces when they came face to face with a real Dalek.
+We have a post with more ideas on things to do in London with kids.
 It’s more economical to drive there and back than to pay for overnight accommodation in London.
 Sure, it cost us a bit in petrol, but a return flight from Australia to see the things we’d missed in our precious few weeks just wasn’t going to happen.

 Big Pit Wales